pnnl/hybridlane/docs/source/introduction.rst

 .. tip::

     At this point you might be wondering how Hybridlane determines which wires are qumodes and qubits in a circuit.
 The short answer is by inspecting the circuit structure and gate definitions, e.g. the wires of a qumode gate are inferred to be qumodes.
-This is why all our gates enforce the convention that qumodes come before qubits.
+This is why all our gates enforce the convention that qubits come before qumodes.
 Inference of the circuit structure is covered more in-depth in the :doc:`static-analysis` section.

 Drawing the circuit
 -------------------